Einsums/Einsums/docs/sphinx/user/absolute_beginners.rst

     auto B = create_random_tensor("B", 10, 10);
     double val;

     // This will optimize to a dot product BLAS call.
-When the output should be a zero-rank tensor,
+When the output should be
-    // a scalar may be used in its place.
-That way, you don't have to create a
+    // a zero-rank tensor, a scalar may be used in its place.
-    // zero-rank tensor.
+    // That way, you don't have to deal with a zero-rank tensor. tensor_algebra::einsum(index::Indices{}, &val,
-    tensor_algebra::einsum(index::Indices{}, &val,
-        index::Indices{index::i, index::j}, A, index::Indices{index::i, index::j}, B);
+        index::Indices{index::i, index::j}, A,
+        index::Indices{index::i, index::j}, B);

-    // This will not optimize to a BLAS call, since Einsums can't currently permute indices. tensor_algebra::einsum(index::Indices{}, &val,
+    // This will not optimize to a BLAS call,
+    // since Einsums can't currently permute indices. tensor_algebra::einsum(index::Indices{}, &val,
-        index::Indices{index::i, index::j}, A, index::Indices{index::j, index::i}, B);
+        index::Indices{index::i, index::j}, A,
+        index::Indices{index::j, index::i}, B);